ti-oluwa/flowline-scada/METHODOLOGY.md

 **Leak Detection:**

-- **No Automated Location**: System shows leak exists but doesn't calculate where
 - **No Historical Data**: No data logging, trending, or statistical analysis
-- **Manual Leak Placement**: User must add leaks manually (not real sensor-driven)
+- **Manual Leak Placement**: User must add leaks manually with precise location specification (not real sensor-driven)
-- **No Pressure Wave Methods**: Doesn't use transient pressure analysis
+- **No Pressure Wave Methods**: Doesn't use transient pressure analysis for location

 **Operational:**

 - **No Real Hardware Integration**: Simulated SCADA only, no actual sensor connections
-- **No Control Logic**: No automated valve operation or emergency shutdown sequences
+- **Manual Valve Control**: Valves controlled by operator, no automated emergency shutdown sequences
 - **No Uncertainty Modeling**: Assumes perfect sensors and measurements
 - **Limited Network Analysis**: Single pipeline only, no complex network topologies
+- **No Time-Based Automation**: Valve closures are instantaneous, no motor-operated valve timing simulation

 ### 10.2 Planned Enhancements